zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 The following versions are supported.

-> If you want to learn about [Language ID](https://code.visualstudio.com/docs/languages/identifiers), please see here.
+> If you want to learn about Language ID, please see [here](https://code.visualstudio.com/docs/languages/identifiers).

 - v1.1.37.02
   - Language ID: `autohotkeyl`
   - Default File Extension: `.ahkl`
-  > Note that the last character of `autohotkeyl` is `L`, not `1`.
+  > Note that the last character of `autohotkeyl` is `L`, not `1` (one).
 The name originates from the fact that v1.1 was [called AutoHotkeyL](https://www.autohotkey.com/docs/v2/v1-changes.htm).

 * v2.0.19
   - Language ID: `autohotkey2`